 Method

-Study 3 will analyze the interaction between moral conviction and social consensus using a within-subjects design.
-Participants will be randomly assigned to either the low or high social consensus manipulation condition, then, they will be randomly assigned to either the low or high moral conviction manipulation condition.
-This results in a 2x2 design, where participants will be in 1 of 4 experimental conditions (low consensus/low conviction, low consensus/high conviction, high consensus/low conviction, high consensus/high conviction).
+Study 3 will analyze the interaction between moral conviction and social consensus using a 2x2 within-subjects design.
+Participants will be randomly assigned to one of two social consensus (low vs. high) and moral conviction manipulation conditions (moral responsibility vs. hedonic framing).
 The primary outcome, attitude towards the highly polarized issues, will be measured both before and after experimental manipulation.
 The Institutional Review Board at the University of Missouri will review and approve all submitted materials for Study 3 before research begins.

 Participants

 An estimated 210 undergraduate students 18 years of age or older at the University of Missouri will participate in this study.
 Participants will be recruited through an online survey platform and offered psychology course credit in exchange for their participation.
 Participants will be asked to select categories that best described their race/ethnicity.
-Participants will also self-selected their preferred gender identity.
+Participants will also self-select their preferred gender identity.

 Materials and Procedure

 Participants will begin by reading our cover letter and providing consent.
 Next, they are provided the Ethical Standards of Judgement Questionnaire.
 Then, for our two highly polarized issues (Universal Health Care and Capital Punishment), participants will provide their level of support for the issue (our primary outcome), as well as how much moral conviction they have regarding their position.
-Next, as in Study 2, participants will be asked to read a short essay about each of our two issues and respond to a series of survey questions.
-To manipulate the perception of moral conviction, participants will be randomized one of two conditions: 1) Moral Responsibility (increasing moral conviction) or 2) Hedonic (decreasing moral conviction).
+Next, as in Study 2, participants will be asked to read a short essay about Universal Health Care and Capital Punishment designed to manipulate the perception of moral conviction.
+They will be randomized one of two conditions: 1) Moral Responsibility (increasing moral conviction) or 2) Hedonic (decreasing moral conviction).
 Thus, each participant in will be receiving two essays, one on each topic, that all share the same moral framing.
-We chose to focus on the moral responsibility and hedonic framings based on preliminary data from Study 2, as well as to be mindful of power, given that the study is a 2x2 design.
+We chose to focus on the moral responsibility and hedonic framings because these conditions had the greatest between group differences in the preliminary data from Study 2.
 All essays are readable at a high school level, as assessed by a Flesh-Kincaid readability score and have comparable word counts.